The Alpha Challenge

 Free fundraising BBQ – Mitre 10 MEGA

-Mitre 10 MEGA Wanaka has a brand new community BBQ available for fundraising purposes free of charge.
+Mitre 10 MEGA Wanaka has a great built-in community BBQ at their entrance, and a BBQ trailer, both available for fundraising purposes – free of charge.

 If you are fundraising for your school, club or community group then contact them to reserve your spot – o3 443 MEGA(6342) or email email@example.com